iltommi/qdb-documentation/source/concepts/distribution.rst

 To build a hive, nodes are added to each other.
 A node only needs to know one other node within the ring (see :doc:`../tutorials/one_ring`).
 It is paramount to make sure that rings are not disjoint, that is, that all nodes will eventually join the same large ring.

-The most simple way to ensure this is to make all nodes initially join the same node.
-This will not create a single point of failure as once the ring is stabilized, the nodes will properly reference each other.
+The simplest way to ensure this is to make all nodes initially join the same node.
+This will not create a single point of failure as once the ring is stabilized the nodes will properly reference each other.

 Connecting to a hive
 ------------------------